depicted-candela/TransitionalSQL/12_speedUnleash/README.md

 <strong>Core Indexing Philosophy:</strong> Your solid grasp of the <strong>B-Tree index</strong> is a perfect foundation; it's the default workhorse in either nation.
 The vital importance of a <strong>composite index's</strong> leading column is a truth that's universal and never feels foreign.
 </li>
 <li>
 <strong>The Brilliant Bitmap:</strong> Here is where the paths diverge.
 Oracle's <strong><code>BITMAP</code> index</strong> is a specialized tool that can surge past B-Trees for reporting on low-cardinality data.
-In PostgreSQL, to handle such a state, you might partition a table or a partial index create, but you cannot replicate the sheer speed Oracle generates when merging bitmaps to adjudicate complex `AND`/`OR` fates.
+In PostgreSQL, to handle such a state, you might partition a table or a partial index create, but you cannot replicate the sheer speed Oracle generates when merging bitmaps to adjudicate complex <code>AND</code>/<code>OR</code> fates.
 </li>
 <li>
 <strong>Generating the Plan:</strong> This is a workflow you'll need to re-learn.
     <ul>
         <li>In <strong>PostgreSQL</strong>, it's a direct prepend, a single command you send: <code>EXPLAIN ANALYZE SELECT ...</code>, and you're at the very end.</li>
-        <li>In <strong>Oracle</strong>, it's a two-step ballet, a more deliberate display: first, `EXPLAIN PLAN FOR ...` to make the optimizer say what it will do, then `SELECT * FROM TABLE(DBMS_XPLAN.DISPLAY);` to bring the plan to you.</li>
+        <li>In <strong>Oracle</strong>, it's a two-step ballet, a more deliberate display: first, <code>EXPLAIN PLAN FOR ...</code> to make the optimizer say what it will do, then <code>SELECT * FROM TABLE(DBMS_XPLAN.DISPLAY);</code> to bring the plan to you.</li>
     </ul>
 </li>
 <li>